Father arrested after 5-year-old dies in Baton Rouge hospital

 Trending News

-Hawkins is currently jailed for cruelty to a juvenile, though his charge could be upgraded based on the autopsy findings.
+Hawkins is currently jailed for cruelty to a juvenile, though police said they expect to upgrade his charges based on the autopsy findings.